Pharmacy First Service

 Is there a timeframe in which community pharmacies have to respond to patient referrals for the Pharmacy First service?
 The pharmacy contractor must ensure that the service is available throughout the pharmacy’s full opening hours (i.e. core and supplementary).
 Where a contractor has received a referral but has not been contacted by the patient within 30 minutes of the referral, the pharmacist should consider whether they should contact the patient using the contact details set out in the referral message.
 The decision to contact the patient or not is for the pharmacist to make based on their clinical judgement.
 If the patient has not made contact before the next working day, then the pharmacist can close the referral as ‘no intervention or no supply made.’
 No payment is due where there is no consultation (remotely or face-to-face) with the patient.

-Visit the CPE website for more information.
+Visit the CPE website for more information on Pharmacy First.